-Acute osteomyelitis is usually treated with antibiotics for at least four to six weeks.
+Acute osteomyelitis is usually treated with antibiotics for at least 4 to 6 weeks.
 The antibiotics are first given intravenously (through a vein), then as tablets once symptoms improve.

 In more severe cases, and for chronic osteomyelitis, you may also need surgery to remove damaged bone or tissue.

 Osteomyelitis can be successfully treated.
 However, it is important to prevent it from happening again.
 Your doctor will advise you on the steps you should take.